 Earning through leveling up

 Most of Fortnite’s unlockables are tied to each season's battle pass, both the free and premium paid version.
-V-Bucks are a semi-common award that can be collected through leveling up and reaching higher tiers with both experience points and battle stars, the games progression system.
+V-Bucks are a semi-common reward that can be collected through leveling up and reaching higher tiers with experience points and the game's progression system.
 You can see what prize you earn at each battle pass tier by checking out that page on the home menu.